Ways to go abroad

 Self-Organised Stay Abroad

-Step 1: Interview with the Erasmus Coordinator
+Step 1: Interview with your Erasmus Coordinator

 Required documents for students and traineeship applicants: